appledora/appledora/README.md

 👯 I’m looking to collaborate on Bioinformatics.

-🤔 I’m looking for help with Colab, Kotlin and Django.

 💬 Ask me about Popscience and Popculture.
 I am less disappointing in these fields.

 ⚡ Fun fact: None